showcasejyoti/Hospitality-Revenue-Intelligence/README.md

 ## 🔎Important Insights

 -	Hotels are following flat pricing since ADR is flat but Occ% and RevPar are fluctuating week over week.
--	Week 29 recorded the highest Revenue among all, which is 164.5M
+-	Week-29 has recorded the highest Revenue among all, which is 164.5M
 -	Mumbai contribute the highest Revenue realized as well as Revenue leakage followed by Banglore, Hydrabad, Delhi.
 -	Among all the platform, Makeyourtrip got the highest cancellation% (25.03%) and directoffline got the highest no-show% (5.31%)
 -	Cancelled booking and No-show are highest in Atliq Palace and Atliq Exotica.